cssninjaStudio/vuero/documentation/elements/buttons/button-actions-documentation.md

-### v-action Alternative
+### V Action

-Vuero also provides a simple button called `v-action`. it doesn't come up with a lot of modifiers like the `v-button` but is a solid alternative when you want to use simple buttons.
+Vuero also provides a simple and smaller button called `v-action`. it doesn't come up with a lot of modifiers like the `v-button` but is a solid alternative when you want to use simple buttons.

 <!--code-->